heuralux/.github/profile/README.md

 We build **smart tools to solve real problems**: practical, well-made software for people who have actual work to get done.
 Our north star is simple — take a dense, opaque problem and resolve it into a solution a person can understand at a glance and use with confidence.
-We'd rather ship one tool that's genuinely improves your life than ten that merely add noise and distraction.
+We'd rather ship one tool that genuinely improves your life than ten that merely add noise and distraction.

 The name says the rest: **HEURISKO** — *to discover* — and **LUX** — *light*.
 The age of AI is full of hype and shadows.
 We aim to cut through the noise to deliver helpful innovations.